For most of human history, people have been good at predicting future technologies and innovations for say, 100 years ahead.

 Fulfilment will become a major differentiator

 With the rising demand for same-day delivery, outdated supply-chain processes will no longer viable.
 The on-demand economy will force technology giants, logistic firms and retailers to combine forces to devise innovative delivery modes.
 Expect drones, driverless/autonomous vehicles, wearable and mobile technology and robots to be the most disruptive technologies.
 Alibaba, Amazon, UPS and Walmart are already experimenting with fully automated warehouses manned by an army of robots and drone delivery.
 In fact, drone traffic has reached significant levels in Japan that Rakuten Air Map has launched an unmanned traffic management platform in the country.
-Brands are also likely to engage futuristic transportation modes like hyperloops and autonomous travel pods to further optimize their logistics network.
+Brands are also likely to engage in futuristic transportation modes like hyperloops and autonomous travel pods to further optimize their logistics network.

 Hyperpersonalization will be the new norm